Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

 For the $m_\beta$ fit, we use the same normal $E_0$ prior, and for the $m_\beta$ prior we use a uniform distribution multiplied by an error function with $\mu_{\mathrm{erf}}=1\,$keV and $\sigma_{\mathrm{erf}}=0.2\,$keV.
 The $m_\beta$ prior for this fit reflects assumptions made before data-taking: if $m_\beta\gtrsim1\,$keV, the apparatus's frequency bandwidth would be too small, as this would shift $\gtrsim2/3$ of the events out of the ROI.
 On the lower edge, another error function tapers the prior at 0.0085\,eV ($\sigma_{\mathrm{erf}}=[1/3$ of that value]).
 MC tests demonstrate that this prior is weakly informative: when we increase/decrease the high-energy error function's parameters by $\approx50$\%, the $m_\beta$ limit is unaffected.

 Frequency data are histogrammed in 71 bins, each about 50\,eV in width.
-An analytic calculation (described in \autoref{sec:sensitivity}) indicates that a bin width near 50\,eV is expected to minimize the neutrino mass uncertainty.
-When we instead use 65 bins ($\approx55\,$eV in width), the Bayesian 90\% credible limit on $m_\beta$ increases by 5\,eV.
+We test several bin widths and observe that the $m_\beta$ limit results are slightly higher for both narrower and wider bins.
+For example, with 65 bins ($\approx55\,$eV in width), the Bayesian 90\% credible limit on $m_\beta$ increases by 5\,eV, relative to the 71-bin analysis.